-A group of 6 of us volunteers went to Athens, returning to 5th School Squat and this time, with more hands-on-deck, we began working at 2nd School Squat too.
+A group of 6 volunteers went to Athens,returning to 5th School Squat.This time, with more hands-on-deck, we began working at 2nd School Squat.
 2nd School is another of Kastro’s squats, ran by an amazing refugee, Samir, who acts as the voice of the squat.
 2nd school is an old school building turned into temporary accommodation, so even though our resources may have been limited, by working in a disused art room, we were not short of space allowing our projects freedom to take over the space!

-Every morning, we’d arrive at 5th School and while 4 volunteers set up the art supplies, Amir and Patrick played football with the kids in an attempt to tiresome of their perpetual energy!
+Every morning, we’d arrive at 5th School and while 4 volunteers set up the art supplies, Amir and Patrick played football with the kids in order to let them work off some energy before class starte.

 After the game, they’d all wander into the classroom, eager to start the art for the day.
-Some wore attentively to their own work while others collaborate and freely express themselves through their work.
+Some focussed attentively to their own work while others collaborated and freely played through their art.

 Similar to the trip prior to this, we ended the workshops by painting a mural in 2nd Squat.
 Working with the adults from the squat to measure and stencil the pattern.
 On the day, arriving laden with paint, we were met with many kids and adults all eager to help!
 It was an amazing 2 days of painting, music and laughter.
 Rounding off our week's workshops with mural painting is always cathartic and it’s nice to be able to leave a somewhere a bit brighter than it was before.